ModelEngineering/controlSBML/docs/source/concepts.rst

 must have one or more **control inputs**
 (e.g., administration of insulin) that effect changes in measured outputs to achieve control objectives.
+``controlSBML`` interprets the value of a control input as the value that the input will assume in the simulation.

 A central part of control engineering is predictive modeling.
 A **system model**